Pregnancy and MS Choices booklet

 Not all treatments will need to be stopped and the risk versus benefit will be measured on an individual basis.
 If you have any concerns about any symptomatic treatment you may be taking, speak to your MS nurse.
 It may be that referral to an obstetrician is required if you are not already under consultant-led care.

-The medication most prescribed for spasticity is baclofen.
+The medication most prescribed for spasticity management is baclofen.
 It is important that it is not suddenly stopped when you find out you are pregnant as this can be dangerous to you and potentially to your baby.
 Always speak to your medical team first.
-For many women, it may be considered necessary to continue baclofen during pregnancy.
+For many women, it may be considered necessary to continue taking baclofen during pregnancy.
 It will not mean extra monitoring is required throughout pregnancy, but you may be offered an earlier scan in the first trimester.

 Bladder issues are a common symptom of MS. They are also common during pregnancy.
 Urinary incontinence can be caused by hormonal changes during pregnancy and due to the extra pressure of the baby on the bladder.
 It would generally not be treated with medication.
 Pelvic floor exercises are recommended for all women during pregnancy and referrals to physiotherapy can be offered if required.